perses/perses/docs/concepts/folder.md

 Perses validates folder trees when they are created or updated:

 - A **dashboard can appear only once** in a given folder tree.
 The same dashboard cannot be referenced in multiple subfolders of the same folder resource.
+- The **same dashboard can be referenced in different folder resources**.
+For example, `cluster-overview` can appear in both a `platform` folder and an `on-call` folder within the same project.
 - A **dashboard item cannot contain nested items**.
 Only `Folder` items can have an `items` list.
 - Every item must have a non-empty `name`.
 - Each item `kind` must be either `Dashboard` or `Folder`.